ghimiresagar/the_new_project/react_user/README.md

 ## Available Scripts

-Need to install package before starting.
+Need to install package before starting using `npm install`.

 In the project directory, you can run: